hideya/langchain-google-genai-ex/README.md

 all subsequent MCP usage starts failing with the error above.

-**This library handles all these schema incompatibilities through schema transformation, onverting complex MCP tool schemas into Gemini-friendly formats so you can focus on building instead of debugging schema errors.**
+**This library handles all these schema incompatibilities through schema transformation, converting complex MCP tool schemas into Gemini-friendly formats**, so you can focus on building instead of debugging schema errors.

 See [this design decision document](./DESIGN_DECISIONS.md) for the implementation details.